-First and foremost glory to God for all the blessings bestowed upon me.
 This research was accomplished with the help of many people to whom I am indebted.
-My deepest gratitude goes to my advisor Dr Abraraw Chanie for his guidance, scholarly comments and appreciation.
+My deepest gratitude goes to my advisor Nibretu Kebede (PhD) for his guidance, scholarly comments and appreciation.

 My utmost gratitude goes to all my families and friends for their encouragement, assistance and unconditional support.
-I would also like to extend my deepest appreciation to questionnaire and interview respondents of the selected commercial banks and agents.
+I would also like to extend my deepest appreciation to questionnaire and interview respondents of the selected employees of commercial banks and agents.